NotAShelf/blog.notashelf.dev/notes/2024-05-10-ssh-signing-commits.md

 [^1]:
     To be fair, I have known about SSH signing for a while now, but the sunk-cost fallacy has prevented me from ever looking into it.
-I am still not convinced by it, but that is because I still use a Yubikey based GPG setup.
+As a matter of fact, I am still not convinced by it, but that is because I still use a Yubikey based GPG setup which partially obsoletes SSH signing and prevents me from looking further into the matter.
+Regardless, this documents my experience with SSH signing, so I may return anytime.

 [^2]: Please don't.